mattantonelli/ffxiv-collect/README.md

   tracking_id: GA-1234567-8
 ```

-#### Extract the images
+#### Extract the images & music samples
-Extract images from the game data by following the instructions in the [data repository](https://github.com/mattantonelli/xiv-data#images).
+Extract images & music samples from the game data by following the instructions in the [data repository](https://github.com/mattantonelli/xiv-data).

 #### Load the database
 ```